 This Green Kids Craft kit is very popular:

 Above all else, kids are the world`s biggest copycats.
 So, the most important thing you can do to encourage a love of nature is to model a respect for living things and the environment, and to show them your interest and excitement with the above suggestions.

-It will be fun to see how your kids get excited and interested in nature as kids’ interests are always different, and sometimes surprising.
 My son became very interested in dinosaurs after watching the Walking with Dinosaur series.
-This interest then lead us on many fossil hunting hikes and museum trips.
-My daughter found our Audubon Bird Guide, made a pair of binoculars, created a bird notebook, and began going bird watching – all on her own initiative.
+This interest and excitement then lead us on many fossil hunting hikes and museum trips.